SenchoDev/Instagram-App/README.md

 # Instagram App

+If you dont want to sign up and follow users to see full potential of an app then you can login with this user email: ethan@gmail.com pass: 123123

 ## About App

 I took my skills to another level where i decided to re-create instagram app and its main functionalites.
 Its was very challenging but the grind paid off.